 Rocky Mount City Lake and Park

-The path is paved, and the landscape is forested with hardwoods and pines.
-Many bring food to give to the abundant waterfowl here as well.
-There is so much beauty to explore with a pier, a gazebo, outdoor sculptures, and a bridge out to a small island.
-A fountain sits in the middle and is a stunning sight to see day or night.
+There is so much beauty to explore with a pier, a gazebo, outdoor sculptures, and a bridge out to a small island, while a fountain sits in the middle and is a stunning sight to see day or night.

 Rocky Mount Farmers Market

-Much of the community gathers here to browse or buy and it’s such a warm and friendly atmosphere.
+Much of the community gathers here to browse or buy, and it’s such a warm and friendly atmosphere.
 This is a great place to get a sense of the real spirit and Southern hospitality in Rocky Mount.

 Tar River Flea Market